MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 "$($PSStyle.Background.LightCyan)Power$($PSStyle.Underline)$($PSStyle.Bold)Shell$($PSStyle.Reset)"
 ```

-The following member control how or when ANSI formatting is used:
+The following members control how or when ANSI formatting is used:

 - `$PSStyle.OutputRendering` is a
   `System.Management.Automation.OutputRendering` enum with the values: